runspired/runspired.com/_posts/2024-11-27-what-im-working-on.md

 ## Planning the replacement for unloadAll and unloadRecord

-`unloadRecord` and `unloadAll` are to APIs that barely made sense in the resource-centric past of EmberData and make no-sense in the request-centric future of WarpDrive.
-They've been crutches for apps that really needed to care about
+`unloadRecord` and `unloadAll` are two APIs that barely made sense in the resource-centric past of EmberData and make no-sense in the request-centric future of WarpDrive.
+They've been crutches for apps that really needed to care about memory management.

 But there's been no design push to replace them because its not been totally clear what a good general-purpose replacement for them would be that doesn't immediately fall victim to the same issues they have around accidentally creating broken state in the app.